fansible/symfony-ansible/README.md

         host: "%"
         pass: "{{ name }}"

-You can then run your ansible provisioning: `ansible-playbook -i app/config/ansible/hosts/prod vendor/fansible/composer/playbook.yml -u root`.
+You can then run your ansible provisioning.
-Or for your vagrant: `vagrant provision`
+For your vagrant: `vagrant provision`
+For any hosts: `ansible-playbook -i app/config/ansible/hosts/HOSTNAME vendor/fansible/composer/playbook.yml -u root`.

-## Vagrant
+## Bonus step for Vagrant

-Here is a Vagrantfile you can use for your project:
+You need to create Here is a Vagrantfile you can use for your project:

     # -*- mode: ruby -*-
     # vi: set ft=ruby :